-Five rare plant species, cluster sedge, Arkansas sedge, opaque prairie sedge, pointed sedge, and Wolf's spikerush were observed in wetland cell E-2.
-The Carex species are uncommon in this cell and are scattered in low areas that are not inundated for long durations.
-In 2017, tall horned beaksedge was observed and in 2018 hammock sedge was observed; however, neither of these rare plant species were observed as being present during 2019.
+Four rare plant species, cluster sedge, Arkansas sedge, opaque prairie sedge, and Wolf's spikerush were observed in wetland cell E-2.
+In 2017, tall horned beaksedge was observed and in 2018 hammock sedge was observed; however, neither of these rare plant species were observed as being present during 2019 or 2020.
 The locations of these rare plant species are shown on the aerial photograph contained within Appendix III.

-Eight invasive species were observed in this wetland cell in 2019 that need continued management; however, the densities of these invasives have been greatly reduced as compared to 2018.
-In particular, sericea lespedeza, white sweet clover, Johnsongrass, small carpetgrass, tall fescue, Japanese honeysuckle (Lonicera japonica), callery pear (Pyrus calleryana), and narrowleaf cattail (Typha angustifolia) are all persisting.
-The locations of the non-native/invasive plant species are marked on the E-2 Aerial Photograph shown in Appendix IV.
-Historically, nine invasive plant species have been observed in this cell.
-The management team has experienced significant success in 2019 in terms of reducing density and species richness of invasive plant species.
+Eighteen invasive species were observed in this wetland cell in 2020 that need continued management; however, the densities of these invasives have been greatly reduced as compared to previous years.
+In particular, small carpetgrass, hairy brome (Bromus racemosus), Bermuda grass, Queen Anne's lace, smooth crabgrass, Korean bushclover, sericea lespedeza, Japanese honeysuckle (Lonicera japonica), white sweet clover, callery pear, multiflora rose (Rosa multiflora), Himalayan blackberry (Rubus serissimus), curly dock, bitter dock, tall fescue, Johnsongrass, spiny Sowthistle (Sonchus asper), and narrowleaf cattail (Typha angustifolia) are all persisting.
+The locations of the non-native/invasive plant species are marked on the E-2 Aerial Photograph contained within Appendix IV.
+The management team has experienced significant success in 2020 in terms of reducing density and species richness of invasive plant species.

-Three rare plant species, cluster sedge, opaque prairie sedge, and Wolf's spikerush were observed in wetland cell E-3.
-All are uncommon or rare in this cell and are scattered in low areas that are not inundated for long durations.
-Arkansas sedge, which has historically been observed within this cell, was not observed in 2018 or 2019.
+Four rare plant species, cluster sedge, Arkansas sedge, opaque prairie sedge, and Wolf's spikerush were observed in wetland cell E-3.
+Arkansas sedge, which has historically been observed within this cell, was not observed in 2018 or 2019, but was found to once again be present during 2020.
 The locations of these rare plant species are shown on the aerial photograph contained within Appendix III.

-Four invasive species were observed in this wetland cell in 2019 that need continued management; however, the densities of these invasives have been greatly reduced as compared to 2018.
-In particular, sericea lespedeza, white sweet clover, tall fescue, and Johnsongrass are all persisting.
-The locations of the non-native/invasive plant species are marked on the E-3 Aerial Photograph shown in Appendix IV.
-The invasives are scattered within the cell, but persist in the greatest densities along the berms of the cell due to disturbances and imported soils when the earthen berms were constructed in 2006.
-The management team has experienced significant success in 2019 in terms of reducing density and species richness of invasive plant species.
+Fifteen invasive species were observed in this wetland cell in 2020 that need continued management; however, the densities of these invasives have been greatly reduced as compared to previous years.
+In particular, small carpetgrass, hairy brome, poverty brome (Bromus sterilis), nodding thistle (Carduus nutans), common thistle (Cirsium vulgare), Bermuda grass, Queen Anne's lace, southern crabgrass, Korean bushclover, Japanese bushclover, sericea lespedeza, white sweet clover, Callery pear, curly dock, and tall fescue are all persisting.
+The locations of the non-native/invasive plant species are marked on the E-3 Aerial Photograph contained within Appendix IV.
+The management team has experienced significant success in 2020 in terms of reducing density and species richness of invasive plant species.

 Six rare plant species were observed in wetland cell E-4.
 Cluster sedge, Arkansas sedge, and opaque prairie sedge are uncommon in this cell and are scattered in low areas that are not inundated for long durations.
 A single colony of woolly sedge observed in this cell in 2013 has persisted and expanded.
-In 2018, pointed sedge was observed for the first time within this cell and was observed to have persisted in 2019.
+In 2018, pointed sedge was observed for the first time within this cell and was observed to have persisted in 2019; however, it was not observed during 2020.
 Wolf's spikerush occurs scattered at the edge of open marshes.
-Pink milkwort was observed on a pimple mound in 2012 and 2014, but was not observed in 2013, 2015, 2016, 2017, 2018, or 2019.
+Pink milkwort was observed on a pimple mound in 2012 and 2014, but was not observed in 2013 or 2015 - 2020.
 However, this type of population fluctuation is not uncommon in annual species.
-A single plant of Reverchon's hawthorn (Crataegus reverchonii), which has historically been observed near the west side of the cell since 2014 was not observed during 2019.
-Tall horned beaksedge and hammock sedge, which have been historically observed within this cell, were found to not be present in 2018 or 2019.
+A single plant of Reverchon's hawthorn, which has historically been observed near the west side of the cell since 2014 was not observed during 2019, but was once again observed during 2020.
+Tall horned beaksedge and hammock sedge, which have been historically observed within this cell, were found to not be present in 2018, 2019, or 2020.
 The locations of these rare plant species are shown on the aerial photograph contained within Appendix III.